How Queensland's LGBTQIA+ Venues Are Preparing For Cyclone Alfred - Star Observer

 How Queensland’s LGBTQIA+ Venues Are Preparing For Cyclone Alfred

-Many Queenslanders are currently preparing scary times as Cyclone Alfred makes a beeline for the Queensland’s shore.
+Many Queenslanders are currently preparing for scary times as Cyclone Alfred makes a beeline for Queensland’s shore.

 Stretching from the Sunshine Coast through to Brisbane and the Gold Coast, it appears that everyone is preparing for the worst.